HerbRuns/petreminder/README.md

-# Example
+# Pet Reminder

-An example greeter plugin
+A simple Runelite plugin to remind the player that they have a current pet/follower out.